 How much does IUI cost?

-The average cost for natural IUI is around $1,897, while stimulated IUI is $2,826.
-There is usually an initial consult cost of roughly $350, as well as additional costs for medications and testing.
+The average cost for natural IUI is around $2,000, while stimulated IUI is $3,050.
+There is an initial consult cost that ranges $255-500, as well as additional costs for medications and testing.

 If you’re wondering if an IUI procedure is right for you, contact us today to meet with a CCRM Fertility specialist.
 We can help you navigate your questions and come up with a personalized treatment plan to help you achieve your family-building goals.